sea-bass/turtlebot3_behavior_demos/README.md

 # TurtleBot3 Behavior Demos
-In this repository, we demonstrate autonomous behavior using a simulated [ROBOTIS TurtleBot3](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/#overview) using Ubuntu 20.04 and ROS Noetic.
+In this repository, we demonstrate autonomous behavior with a simulated [ROBOTIS TurtleBot3](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/#overview) using Ubuntu 20.04 and ROS Noetic.

 This also serves as an example for Docker + Make workflows in ROS based projects.
 For more information, refer to the accompanying blog post (TODO).